Shimura curve Atkin--Lehner quotients of genus at most two: Acknowledgments

 \section{Acknowledgments}

 We thank Jim Stankewicz for helpful conversation and for sharing his code for computing the dual graph of the special fiber of an Atkin--Lehner quotient $X_0^D(N)/\langle w_p \rangle$ over $\Z_p$.
 This project was completed in part while F.S.\@ was a visitor at the Max-Planck-Institut f\"{u}r Mathematik in Bonn, and he is much obliged to the institute for its support and to the staff and researchers at MPIM for their hospitality.
+F.S.\@ also gratefully acknowledges support for this research provided by an AMS-Simons Travel Grant.